Educational Outreach Program

 The YWS Educational Outreach Program, One Youth at a Time, provides interactive workshops for elementary, middle and high school classes.
 The program breaks down stereotypes and myths and introduces the students to the realities of youth homelessness.
 While building knowledge, tolerance, and empathy, the program teaches students about the resources in their community that can provide assistance in preventing and responding to family emergencies.

-If you are a teacher interested in booking a workshop for your class, please contact our Community Engagement and Education Specialist at email@example.com or at 416.748.0110 ext.
+If you are interested in booking a workshop for your class or group, book an educational workshop or contact our Community Engagement and Education Specialist at email@example.com or at 416-748-0110 ext.
 62.

 “I believe that it is very important for students to learn about homelessness in their community to support their understanding of local social responsibility and to encourage the development of empathy….Youth Without Shelter representatives presented to 6 classes from Grades 4 to 8.
 The response from my staff was very positive.
 They indicated the workshop was educational, interesting, age appropriate, curriculum relevant, engaging and fun.
 Both my staff and I would recommend the presentation to our colleagues.”